 Safety and ROI

-An infographic done by the National Safety Council caught our eye recently, as it is full of interesting stats on the cost of injuries and deaths in the workplace.
+An infographic done by the National Safety Council caught our eye a while back, as it is full of interesting stats on the cost of injuries and deaths in the workplace.
 One stat really caught our eye: $1 invested in injury prevention, which includes fall protection, returns between $2 and $6.
 And, given the graphic cites stats from 2014, we figure the return is even higher for each dollar spent on injury prevention.

 A key word in that stat is prevention - being proactive in safety and equipping each workplace environment with the safety equipment needed to prevent falls and other accidents is always a smart decision.
 And, by being proactive and adding safety, you can increase your ROI even further.